themillhousegroup/arallon/README.md

 Once you have __arallon__ added to your project, you can start using it like this:

 ```
-foo
-bar
-baz
+import com.themillhousegroup.arallon._
+import com.themillhousegroup.arallon.zones._

+val nowInParis = TimeInZone[Paris]
+// TimeInZone[Paris] UTC: '2015-05-10T03:04:15.876Z' Local: '2015-05-10T05:04:15.876+02:00'

+val threePMParisConferenceCall = nowInParis.transform(_.withTime(15,0,0,0))
+// TimeInZone[Paris] UTC: '2015-05-10T13:00:00.000Z' Local: '2015-05-10T15:00:00.000+02:00

+val wakeUpCall = fPMParisConferenceCall.map[Sydney]
+// TimeInZone[Sydney] UTC: '2015-05-10T13:00:00.000Z' Local: '2015-05-10T23:00:00.000+10:00'

 ```
+Notice how performing the `map` to Sydney-time didn't change the instant being referred to - which is what you want if you're trying to join a conference call starting at that instant.

-If you're looking for something client-side to generate a nice IANA string (like `Europe/Paris`) take a look at [https://bitbucket.org/pellepim/jstimezonedetect] - pass that to your Scala server-side and you can be strongly-typed from then on.
+If you're looking for something client-side to generate a nice IANA string (like `Europe/Paris`) take a look at [jstimezonedetect on GitHub](https://bitbucket.org/pellepim/jstimezonedetect) - pass that to your Scala server-side and you can be strongly-typed from then on.